Travel Planning Checklist for the Ultimate Vacation

 Financial and Home Preparations

-Cancel any regular deliveries and compile a list of tasks to leave your house in order, like informing neighbors, emptying garbage bins, and setting your thermostat.
+Cancel any regular deliveries and compile a list of tasks to keep your house in order, such as informing neighbors, emptying garbage bins, and setting your thermostat.

 Packing and Last-Minute Details

-Having a shopping list for last-minute purchases is also a good idea, like a good book or insect repellent.
+Having a shopping list for last-minute purchases, such as a good book or insect repellent, is also a good idea.

 Make sure that your luggage is in good condition.
 Verify that your luggage has identification tags with the most up-to-date information.
 Consider buying Apple Air Tags to locate your luggage if it gets lost.